triggermesh/bumblebee/README.md

 A custom resource of kind `Transformation` can now be created, check a [sample](https://github.com/triggermesh/bumblebee/blob/master/config/samples/simple-event/transformation.yaml).

+## Specification

+Bumblebee's Specification consists of three parts: optional Sink reference and two transformation sections called "context" and "data" for corresponding [CloudEvents](https://github.com/cloudevents/spec/blob/v1.0/spec.md) components.
+If Bumblebee has the sink the resulting events are forwarded to the referenced object, otherwise, they will be sent back to the event producer.
+"Context" and "data" transformation operations are applied on the event consequently as they listed in the spec with the one exception: "store" operation runs before the rest to be able to collect variables for the runtime.

 ## Operations

 Currently Bumblebee supports the following basic transformation operations: